SEO for software development companies: what actually works in 2026

 Two files to create:

 Implementation takes roughly an hour.
-No major AI platform has officially confirmed they read these files, but the cost is near-zero and the signal-to-cost ratio at 844,000+ adopters is favorable.
+No major AI platform has officially confirmed they read these files, but the adoption by Anthropic, Cloudflare, and Stripe suggests AI platforms are paying attention — and the implementation cost is near-zero.

 Verify AI crawler access in robots.txt.
 Check that GPTBot, ChatGPT-User, PerplexityBot, and ClaudeBot are not blocked.
 Many dev agencies inadvertently block these crawlers with broad disallow rules inherited from WordPress defaults or security plugins.